just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Binary-Numbers.rst

     :random:
     :practice: T
     :answer_a: True.
     :feedback_a: Yes, to think of a simple example, if you were using 4 bits to represent numbers you wouldn't be able to represent the number 17, so you wouldn't be able to add 17 + 8.
 Modern computers use 32 or 64 bits to represent whole numbers, which are called <i>integers</i>.
 With 32 bits, you can represent 2<sup>32</sup> different values.
 That's 4,294,967,296, more than 4 billion values.
 But, of course, there are still numbers that would cause overflow errors -- e.g., 4,300,000,000 could not be represented using 32 bits.
-This potential for overflow error is a necessary implication of using a <i><b>finite</b></i> representation to model the <i><b>infinite</b></i> concept of number.
+This potential for <span class="hover vocab yui-wk-div" data-id='overflow error'>overflow error</span> is a necessary implication of using a <i><b>finite</b></i> representation to model the <i><b>infinite</b></i> concept of number.
     :answer_b: False
     :feedback_b: This is challenging, but rewarding!
 Using a fixed number of bits to represent numbers does limit the range of problems you can solve.
 For example, if you were using 4 bits to represent numbers you wouldn't be able to represent the number 17, so you wouldn't be able to add 17 + 8.
 Modern computers use 32 or 64 bits to represent whole numbers, which are called <i>integers</i>.
 With 32 bits, you can represent 2<sup>32</sup> different values.
 That's 4,294,967,296, more than 4 billion values.
 But, of course, there are still numbers that would cause overflow errors -- e.g., 4,300,000,000 could not be represented using 32 bits.
-This potential for overflow error is a necessary implication of using a <i><b>finite</b></i> representation to model the <i><b>infinite</b></i> concept of number.
+This potential for <span class="hover vocab yui-wk-div" data-id='overflow error'>overflow error</span> is a necessary implication of using a <i><b>finite</b></i> representation to model the <i><b>infinite</b></i> concept of number.
     :correct: a

     True or False.
 Using a fixed number of bits to represent numbers limits the range of values and hence limits the range of problems that can be solved with that representation.